God is love and hates evil

 We see the appeal of being able to create a ranking system that benefit ourselves, like religious, gender, or moral status

-We see the appeal of being able to hold onto unverified, or even disproven, ideas because religion doesn't require evidence
+We see the appeal of being able to hold onto unverified, or even disproven, ideas

 That doesn't mean that a god doesn't exist!